jacomyal/GexfWalker/README.md

 - And even more:
   - Meta data visualisation
   - Hypertext links automatically recognized in meta data and attributes
-  - The SVG background of your choice (comming soon)
+  - The SVG background of your choice (see use case at [OfNodesAndEdges.com](http://ofnodesandedges.com/display-geocoded-graphs-with-gexfwalker/))

 ##III.
 How to try it